deveduar/omnivore-to-raindrop/README.md

-# JSON to CSV Converter for Omnivore Exports
+# Omnivore JSON to Raindrop.io CSV Converter

-This is a command-line Python script for converting JSON files exported from [Omnivore](https://docs.omnivore.app/using/exporting.html) to CSV format, making them compatible with Raindrop.io.
+This is a command-line Python script for converting JSON files exported from [Omnivore](https://docs.omnivore.app/using/exporting.html) to CSV format, making them compatible with [Raindrop.io](https://raindrop.io/).
 Omnivore is scheduled to shut down soon, so this tool helps users easily migrate their data.

 ## Prerequisites

 - **Python 3**: Ensure that you have Python 3 installed.
 You can check your Python version by running:

   ```bash
   python3 --version
   ```